DevExpress/XAF-Blazor-Kubernetes-example/README.md

 # Deploy an XAF Application to a Kubernetes Cluster

-Follow the instruction in this example to deploy an XAF Blazor application to a Kubernetes cluster and enable horizontal autoscaling.
+Follow the instruction in this example to deploy an XAF Blazor application to a Kubernetes cluster with horizontal autoscaling.

-The repository contains the following useful resources:
+This repository contains the following useful resources:

 * a `Dockerfile` that helps you publish an app to a Linux container
 * *.yaml files that help you deploy an app to a Kubernetes cluster with Microsoft SQL Server database engine container, Horizontal Pod Autoscaler, and Ingress

-The diagram below illustrates the cluster architecture:
+The following diagram illustrates the cluster architecture:

 ![Cluster diagram](/images/cluster-diagram.png)